shakfu/py-js/README.md

 - **Line REPL**.
 The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
 The repls include a convenient menu with all of the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of entries in a session.
 Of course, a coll can made to save all commands if required.

 - **Experimental Remote Console**.
-A new method (due to Ian Duncan) of sending code to the `py` node via `udp` has been implemented and allows for send-from-editor and send-from-interactive-console capabilities.
+A new method (due to [Iain Duncan](https://github.com/iainctduncan)) of sending code to the `py` node via `udp` has been implemented and allows for send-from-editor and send-from-interactive-console capabilities.
 The clients are still in their infancy, but this method looks promising since you get syntax highlighting, syntax checking, and other features.
 It assumes you want to treat your `py` nodes as remotely accessible `server/interpreters-in-max`.

 - **Code Editor**.
 Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

-For `pyjs` objects, code editing is already built into the `js` objects.
+For `pyjs` objects, code editing is already provided by the js max object.

 #### Scripting